uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 - uses threading and could be modified to incorporate our changes
 - was licensed under an appropriate licence

-One change we wanted to make was to use a 'clicky' on/off potentiometer instead of a rotary encoder for the volume as the on/off switch is a familiar affordance and a potentiometer provides accurate visual and tactile feedback (though the mark on the knob we have used is quite small and potentially hard to read).
+One change we wanted to make was to use a 'clicky' on/off potentiometer instead of a rotary encoder for the volume as the on/off switch is a familiar affordance and a potentiometer provides accurate visual and tactile feedback (though the mark on the knob we have used is unfortunately quite small and potentially hard to read).
 To make this change meant using an Analog to Digital Converter (ADC) to connect to the potentiometer as the GPIO pins on the Pi are digital.
 The ADC we chose connects via Serial Peripheral Interface (SPI), as does the RFID reader.[^9] We tried to get the RFID and ADC both working simultaneously with one using hardware SPI and the other software SPI.
 Unfortunately we couldn't and decided to focus on getting the base player working and try again later to incorporate RFID reading.